glheringer/estudosIOSdev-rethink-/README.md

-# - Beginning of a series of studies on IOS development.
+# - Beginning of a series of studies on IOS development
   ## - Projects done